-A few years ago, I made an Instagram post announcing and celebrating my entry into womanhood, an experience that I feel should be had without shame or embarrassment - I got my first period!
-This post resonated with girls, who began DM'ing me about their situations.
+A few years ago, I made an Instagram post announcing and celebrating my entry into womanhood, an experience I feel should be had without shame or embarrassment - I got my first period!
+This resonated with girls, who began DM'ing me about their situations.
 Some even asked for my advice.
-Ever since then, I have been receiving a variety of questions that I have happily been answering.
-This inspired me to start my own advice column, Ask Booch.
+Since then, I have been receiving a variety of questions that I have happily been answering.
+This inspired me to start my own advice column.

 Got a question?
 Ask Booch!

 Coconut oil: I put that shit on everything.
 And it has completely changed my life.
 Okay, that might just be a little dramatic, but as we've all heard, there's almost nothing coconut oil can't do.
 It's just one of those things that's so pure, natural, and versatile that it makes you see how impressive nature can be.
 That being said, I have been putting my extra virgin, cold-pressed organic coconut oil to extra good use and I gotta tell you what it's been doing for me so that you can use it, too.

 If you're looking to grow your lashes, here's what you gotta do.
 Take a clean spoolie brush and dip it into your coconut oil.
 You don't want your brush to be soaking, just nicely coated.
 At night, put it on your eyelashes as you would mascara.
 Then take the extra bit left over to run through your eyebrows.
 Personally, I just apply it intermittently when I'm at home with no makeup on for faster results.
 I saw differences in just one day.
 You seriously need to try this.

 If you work out every day, you know the struggle of dryness that comes with washing your hair so frequently.
 I've tried to alleviate this with co-washing, conditioner-only days, argan oil, and leave-in conditioner, but my hair still gets stripped anyway.
 Before I go to the gym, I put two to three teaspoons of coconut oil in my hair so that it gets deeply moisturized before I wash it.